5 Co-Parenting Strategies for Navigating Kids Extracurricular Activities

 3. Use the TalkingParents app for communication

-Add lessons, practices, and games to the Shared Calendar so no one misses anything important!
+Shared custody can be made easier by adding lessons, practices, and games to our Shared Calendar so no one misses anything important!
 In the app, use the Message section to share information and attach any files such as team roster or game schedule.
 This minimizes conflict and keeps all the important information organized and in one place.

 4. Show up for your kids